Iraq–Kuwait football rivalry

 Iraq's rivalry with Kuwait was once considered the Arab world's greatest football rivalry of all time.
 It began in the mid-1970s.
-In August 2, 1990, the rivalry between the two switched from the football field to the battlefield, during the Iraqi invasion of Kuwait.
-Because of the Gulf War, Iraq and Kuwait were in complete avoidance and never met for more than a decade.
-Iraq and Kuwait have played 37 matches against each other with 17 victories for Iraq, 10 draws, and 10 victories for Kuwait.
+On 2 August 1990, the rivalry between the two switched from the football field to the battlefield during the Iraqi invasion of Kuwait.
+Because of the Gulf War, Iraq and Kuwait did not meet for more than a decade.
+As of 26 September 2026, Iraq and Kuwait have played 44 matches against each other, with 19 victories for Iraq, 13 draws, and 12 victories for Kuwait.